javieranselmi/heartstone_simulator/README.md

 Note: When cards with Taunt are displayed on the Verbose mode when running a game, they will be shown with brackets.
 For example a (3,3) with Taunt will be shown as [3,3].

-## Divine Shield
+## Devine Shield
 If you want a card to have Divine Shield (if the card is attacking or if it receives damage it will ignore damage taken but still inflict its attack as damage to the attacking card, and lose its shield), instantiate the Card with divine_shield=True.
 It is an optional parameter and the default is False.

 Note: When cards with Divine Shield are displayed on the Verbose mode when running a game, they will be shown with a * after its card representation.
 For example a (3,3) with Divine Shield will be shown as (3,3)*.

 ## Cards with attack = 0
-Card with attck = 0 will not work well.
+Card with attack = 0 will not work well.
 The feature is pending.
 Don't add cards with attack = 0.

 ## To run simulation
 python3 simulation1.py